Residual-based adaptivity for two-phase flow simulation in porous media using Physics-informed Neural Networks: Introduction

 \begin{itemize} \item Providing a basic framework to simulate two-phase flow in porous media using PINN. \item Developing a residual-based adaptive PINN for accurate flow front predictions. \item Extending the adaptivity algorithm for the training points to better capture the initial/boundary conditions and to have different collocation points for different PDEs in a coupled system. \end{itemize}

 The rest of the paper is organized as follows.
 In section \ref{section:pinn}, the PINN method to solve two-phase flow in porous media is described.
 The novel residual-based adaptivity algorithm is detailed in section \ref{section:adaptivity}.
-Numerical experiments were carried out and presented in section \ref{section:results}, showing the superiority of the adaptivity technique compared to classical PINN with fixed collocation points.
+Numerical experiments were carried out and presented in section \ref{section:results}, showing the advantages of using the adaptivity technique introduced in this work compared to using classical PINN with fixed collocation points or the RAR technique.
 Finally, a summary and a conclusion are given in section \ref{section:conclusion}.